Hamidou Keyta: Club career

 Keyta made his professional debut for Saint-Étienne in a 1–1 Ligue 1 tie with Lille on 13 January 2017.

 On 31 July 2021, he joined Portuguese club Santa Clara on a two-year contract.

 On 26 January 2022, Keyta signed an 18-month contract with Zira.

+On 3 June 2023, Qarabağ announced the signing of Keyta from Zira on a contract three-year contract.

+On 9 September 2024, Qarabağ announced the departure of Keyta by mutual agreement.
+On 10 September, Konyaspor signed a two-year contract with him.

+On 1 July 2025, he joined Azerbaijani club Araz-Nakhchivan one-year contract.